sigurdo/mytaktlausvev_website_source/README.md

 ### Running other commands

-- Run a single Django command in the Docker container with `sh run.sh site/manage.py <command>`
+- Run a single Django command in the Docker container with `sh scripts/run.sh site/manage.py <command>`
-- Run a single shell command in the Docker container with `sh run.sh <command>`
+- Run a single shell command in the Docker container with `sh scripts/run.sh <command>`
-- Run Docker container as interactive shell with `sh run.sh`
+- Run Docker container as interactive shell with `sh scripts/run.sh`

 ### Cleanup